Zachary Bennett

 Zachary Bennett is an environmental historian of North America and the Atlantic World.
 His research explores how natural resources and energy impacted colonization.

 Bennett’s book project, Contested Currents: Rivers and the Remaking of New England, surveys the transformation of the Northeast from the perspective of the region's many waterways.
 Contested Currents reframes English conquest as a struggle primarily waged to control the region's waterpower.
-Bennett's work has appeared in several academic journals, with his article "Canoes of Great Swiftness" winning the John M. Murrin Prize from Early American Studies.
-His next research project is a general overview of the Anglo-Wabanaki Wars of the seventeenth and eighteenth centuries.
+Bennett's work has appeared in several academic journals, with his article "Canoes of Great Swiftness" winning the John M. Murrin Prize from the McNeil Center for Early American Studies.

 He teaches courses at Norwich on colonial North America, the Age of Revolutions, Native Americans, and the African Diaspora.
+His next research projects explore the Anglo-Wabanaki wars in northern New England and how energy technology contributed to the rise of slavery in the Caribbean.

 Education